1. Home

 That encrypted traffic moves through a VPN server somewhere else in the world.
 The server essentially removes your real IP address and replaces it with one from its own location.
 To the websites you visit, it looks like you’re browsing from that server’s city instead of your own.

 This process hides your online activity, which makes public Wi-Fi networks safer to use since anyone trying to spy on your connection would only see scrambled information.
-All of this happens automatically in the background once you connect through the VPN, so no advanced networking knowledge is required on your part to use a VPN app.
+All of this happens automatically in the background once you connect, so no advanced networking knowledge is required on your part to use a VPN app.

 How to Use a VPN